Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features

 with

-where $y_i'$ is a vector of $\frac{y_i*\gamma + \frac{w}{2}}{sr}$ frames from $i = {1}...[\frac{N}{p_1 p_2}]$.\\
+where $\mu_i$ is a vector of $\frac{y_i \cdot \gamma + \frac{w}{2}}{sr}$ frames from $i = {1}...\left[\frac{N}{p_1 \cdot p_2}\right]$.\\

-To train the model, we removed the first tag from each text file due to the proximity of the first two tags in almost all files and the uselessness of the Neural Network identifying the beginning of the file.
-It is also worth mentioning the fact that we have resampled all the songs in the SALAMI database at a single \textit{sampling rate} of 44100Hz as showed in Table \ref{params}.
+To train the model, we removed the first tag from each text file due to the proximity of the first two tags in almost every file and the uselessness of the Neural Network identifying the beginning of the file.
+It's also worth mentioning the fact that we have resampled all the songs in the SALAMI database at a single \textit{sampling rate} of 44100Hz as showed in Table \ref{params}.